 Possessive is a grammatical feature used to indicate a relationship of ownership or possession.
 Below shows how to use possessive adjectives, possessive pronouns, and possessive apostrophe in American Sign Language (ASL).

 A possessive adjective is used to describe a noun.
 E.g. my, his, its, and so on.

 Unlike possessive pronouns in ASL, the movement for most possessive adjectives is generally once.

-This can be glossed as child poss mother.
-It can be then re-interpreted as child's mother or, though not directly translated as, mother of a/the child.
+This is glossed as child poss mother which is translated into English child's mother or, though not directly translated as, mother of a/the child.

 It is a singular possessive adjective.